mikkelee/Gedcom-Framework/README.md

 # README #

-**Note**: Functionality is there, so I have now started countdown to 1.0
+**Note**: Functionality is basically all there, but API is not frozen yet, so be careful if you use it, and let me know if certain methods are needed.

 A number of classes to ease [GEDCOM 5.5](http://www.gedcom.net/0g/gedcom55/)-manipulation in Cocoa through layers of abstraction.
 The intent is to hide the GEDCOM specifics, but to allow access if required.